Aviva PLC Sells 4,544 Shares of The PNC Financial Services Group, Inc. (NYSE:PNC)

 Other hedge funds have also bought and sold shares of the company.
 BlackRock Inc. boosted its position in shares of The PNC Financial Services Group by 2.6% during the 1st quarter.
 BlackRock Inc. now owns 27,381,364 shares of the financial services provider’s stock valued at $4,802,964,000 after acquiring an additional 697,663 shares during the last quarter.
 JPMorgan Chase & Co. boosted its position in shares of The PNC Financial Services Group by 1.2% during the 1st quarter.
 JPMorgan Chase & Co. now owns 13,342,617 shares of the financial services provider’s stock valued at $2,340,429,000 after acquiring an additional 152,843 shares during the last quarter.
 Geode Capital Management LLC boosted its position in shares of The PNC Financial Services Group by 2.1% during the 1st quarter.
 Geode Capital Management LLC now owns 6,230,607 shares of the financial services provider’s stock valued at $1,089,509,000 after acquiring an additional 130,061 shares during the last quarter.
 Bank of New York Mellon Corp boosted its position in shares of The PNC Financial Services Group by 0.8% during the 1st quarter.
 Bank of New York Mellon Corp now owns 3,578,430 shares of the financial services provider’s stock valued at $627,692,000 after acquiring an additional 27,452 shares during the last quarter.
 Finally, UBS Asset Management Americas Inc. boosted its position in shares of The PNC Financial Services Group by 2.5% during the 1st quarter.
 UBS Asset Management Americas Inc. now owns 2,220,988 shares of the financial services provider’s stock valued at $389,584,000 after acquiring an additional 53,474 shares during the last quarter.
 Institutional investors and hedge funds own 81.76% of the company’s stock.

-In related news, EVP Michael J. Hannon sold 4,200 shares of the firm’s stock in a transaction dated Wednesday, July 21st.
+In other news, EVP Michael J. Hannon sold 4,200 shares of the firm’s stock in a transaction on Wednesday, July 21st.
 The stock was sold at an average price of $184.16, for a total transaction of $773,472.00.
-Following the sale, the executive vice president now owns 47,625 shares of the company’s stock, valued at $8,770,620.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Following the transaction, the executive vice president now owns 47,625 shares in the company, valued at $8,770,620.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
 In the last 90 days, insiders have sold 4,700 shares of company stock worth $868,686.
 Insiders own 0.30% of the company’s stock.

 Shares of The PNC Financial Services Group stock opened at $194.46 on Tuesday.
 The firm has a market cap of $82.62 billion, a P/E ratio of 14.75, a P/E/G ratio of 0.51 and a beta of 1.40.
 The company has a current ratio of 0.80, a quick ratio of 0.80 and a debt-to-equity ratio of 0.64.
 The PNC Financial Services Group, Inc. has a 12 month low of $101.58 and a 12 month high of $203.88.
 The stock’s fifty day moving average price is $188.07 and its 200-day moving average price is $185.82.